DevDuque/Rocket_Q/README.md

 Rocket.Q is an interaction application through questions, being possible to create a room for anonymous internet users to ask questions and the creator of the room in possession of a password manage these questions and mark as read.

-## How to use?
-Download this repositorie and with your teminal, enter in the directory

-1. Run the command npm install to install the dependencies
-2. After, run the command npm run init-db to install the database
-3. And to start the application, run the command npm start

 ## 🔖 Layout

 You can view the project layout through [this link](https://www.figma.com/community/file/1009821158959690135/Roquet.q).
 You must have an account in [Figma](https://figma.com) to access it.